finnzzzz/githubpage-tailwind-pratice/README.md

-Create a github page using tailwind
+Create a github page with tailwind